open-blockchain-explorer/tnbexplorer/.github/CONTRIBUTING.md

 Following a successful PR review, the project maintainer will merge your contribution into the project's app or website's existing content.

 Hooray!
-You have successfully contributed to ToDon't!
+You have successfully contributed to TNBExplorer!